On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Introduction

 \begin{problem}[Size Transferability of GNDEs] Do GNDEs exhibit size transferability?
 More specifically, if a GNN architecture with known size transferability is used to parameterize a Neural ODE, does the resulting continuous-depth model (i.e., GNDE) inherit this transferability property? \end{problem}

-We explore size transferability of GNDEs by studying their convergence behavior as the number of graph nodes increases to infinity.
+Building on prior work in GNNs, we study the size transferability of GNDEs by analyzing the convergence of their solutions as the input graphs grow and converge to a limiting graphon.
 Notably, GNDEs necessitate a stronger notion of convergence than GNNs in terms of the infinite-node limit.
 For standard GNNs, the discrete-layer architecture generates only \emph{finitely} many hidden states (i.e., layer-wise outputs) during forward propagation.
 In contrast, the continuous-depth structure of GNDEs evolves node features through \emph{infinitely} many intermediate states, forming a trajectory over a continuous time horizon.
 Existing convergence results for GNNs \citep{ruiz2020graphon,maskey2023transferability} indicate that each hidden state would converge to a limiting function as the graph size grows.
 For GNDEs, an analogous property is expected: the entire feature trajectory should \emph{uniformly} converge as the number of nodes tends to infinity (cf.~Figure \ref{fig:trajectoryconvergence}).
 This \emph{trajectory-wise} convergence is crucial for both \emph{forward} and \emph{backward} propagation. \begin{itemize} \item During forward propagation, trajectory-wise convergence ensures that the continuous-time evolution of node features remains stable and consistent with increasing graph size.
 This is important for time-sensitive tasks such as forecasting and control, where intermediate states directly inform predictions and decisions.